aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/40-hit-counter/600-permissions.md

 Let's give our Lambda's execution role permissions to read/write from our table.

-Go back to `hitcounter.py` and add the following highlighted lines:
+Go back to `hitcounter.py` and add the following highlighted line:

 {{<highlight python "hl_lines=32">}}
 from aws_cdk import (